 The baggage allowance for our flights as advised with your flight e-tickets (normally 15-20kgs per person, excluding infants) must not be exceeded in any circumstances, or check-in staff may levy excess baggage charges or be unable to place your luggage on the flight.
-All your belongings remain your responsibility at all times and Hotelplan Ltd will not be held responsible for any items being mislaid, loaded onto wrong coaches, left behind etc. It is normally your responsibility to manage your baggage at all times including its transfer to and from hotel rooms and Catered Christmas Cabins.
+All your belongings remain your responsibility at all times and Hotelplan Ltd will not be held responsible for any items being mislaid, loaded onto wrong coaches, left behind etc. It is normally your responsibility to manage your baggage at all times including its transfer on and off transfer vehicles and to and from hotel rooms and Catered Cabins.
+No liability is accepted for misplacement of items, leaving items/luggage behind or mistaking someone else’s luggage for your own or another guest/person taking your luggage off any transfer, believing it to be their own or otherwise.
 Hotelplan Ltd accepts no responsibility for luggage lost by the airline or airport baggage handlers, and if this occurs, you should contact the airline or airport directly and use your travel insurance for any resulting claim.

 Passengers travelling by air with infants will be pleased to note that you can keep collapsible buggies with you until you board the aircraft.
 The snow terrain may limit their usefulness in resort, however they are a godsend at the airport!

-Transfer times are approximate and may be affected by weather and road conditions.
+Transfer times are approximate and may, at times, be affected by weather and road conditions, or other circumstances beyond our control.
 Although many coaches are equipped with wcs, they are not always available for use, for a variety of reasons.
-European coaches do not normally have fitted seat belts.
-Infants under 2 on the return date of travel must sit on a parent’s lap.
+European coaches do not always have fitted seat belts.
+Infants under the age of 2 years on the return date of travel must sit on a parent’s lap.

 16 HOTEL INFORMATION

 The first meal of your stay is usually dinner on your arrival evening if you have booked the half-board option, and the last meal included is breakfast on departure day.
 Food is either international cuisine or traditional Finnish fare and is usually buffet style.
 Please note that Gala Dinners in hotels in Saariselka do not follow traditional British Christmas dinner menus, but are buffet-style including a selection of international dishes and Lapland specialities.
-Please note that if the minimum numbers required for a particular hotel to provide the Gala Dinner are not reached, the Gala Dinner may be provided for you in one of our other hotels, a short walk away, joining other Esprit guests.
+Please note that the Gala Dinner is not provided in all hotels.
+If the minimum numbers required for a particular hotel to provide the Gala Dinner are not reached, the Gala Dinner may be provided for you in one of our other hotels, a short walk away, joining other Santa’s Lapland guests.

 Beds may be sofa-beds, chair-beds or folding beds, particularly in family accommodation where part of the room is intended as either a sleeping area or a sitting area.
 Where children share bunk beds, we recommend 6 years old as the minimum age for occupying the upper bed.
 Cots are usually available free of charge, if requested at the time of booking.
 Please note that the addition of a cot may restrict room space and we cannot guarantee that cots will meet British Safety standards.
 Bathrooms may not always have full size baths and showers may not always have a shower tray or curtain.